 Through my bedroom window, I see children with swinging ponytails and backwards caps leaving a trail of ice cream that sizzled in the heat.

-But me?
 Continue reading “Farewell…And Hello”

 I saw stars

 And fairy lights